Journalist Arrested in Washington

 What else can we call it?
 We may disagree on its name, but unlike The New York Times, CNN, The Washington Post, and Reuters, we can’t ignore it.
 To paraphrase theologian Martin Niemöller, first they came for Max Blumenthal. . .

 S.T.
 Patrick holds degrees in both journalism and social studies education.
 He spent 10 years as an educator and now hosts the “Midnight Writer News Show.”
-His email is [email protected].
-He is also an occasional contributor to TBR history magazine and the current managing editor of Deep Truth Journal (DTJ), a new conspiracy-focused publication available from the AFP Online Store.
+His email is [email protected] He is also an occasional contributor to TBR history magazine and the current managing editor of Deep Truth Journal (DTJ), a new conspiracy-focused publication available from the AFP Online Store.

 Leave a Reply